When to visit the vet?

 - PenetrationPenetration describes the entry or permeation of a substance or organism into a body or material.
 In medicine, it can refer to the penetration of microorganisms into tissues or the insertion of instruments into the body. of foreign bodies or water into the ear.

-- Allergies that lead to Inflammatory conditions.
+- Allergies leading to inflammatory conditions.

 - Anatomical features that hinder ventilation of the middle ear.